 My advice would be to ask peers and colleagues in the first instance whether they think you are ready for your first board role.
 You can also talk to some of the top executive to non-executive career transition coaches - the good ones will only take you on if they think you will get there.
-We will soon be publishing a list of those we recommend so watch this space.
 Below are our top tips for aspiring first time NEDs.

 - Understand why you want to become a NED - What drives you?
 What is it about the role which interests you?
 You will likely be asked this in an interview and your answer could be what wins you the role.
 Also think about what will make you a great NED, what will set you apart from the other candidates.